xkevio/parcio-typst/parcio-slides/README.md

 ```

 Most often, you will use `#slide` like this: `#slide(title: "Introduction")[...]`—setting a title is important for the header bar to properly work!

+#### Outline and Bibliography Slides

+- You can use `#outline-slide(title: "Outline")` to create a slide which lists all of your sections you registered with `new-section`!
+- You can use `#bib-slide(title: "References", bib)` to create a slide containing your bibliography.
+This slide will have slightly smaller text, justified paragraphs and expects
+the actual `bibliography(..)` function call as a second argument.

 ### Local Installation